krish5512/nodeJS/README.md

 # nodeJS

-# Each app has some challenge code which is in the respective folder.
+# Each app has readme file which guide how to run and know the app.
+# Playground folder contains tricks and notes based on some the basic learning of javascript.
+# Playground folder also contains the challenge based code on simple implementation of the simple node
+# packages